-Bernardeta Gómez has been blind for 16 years: today, thanks to a "bionic eye" developed by the Spanish neuroengineer Eduardo Fernandez, she has been able to see again.
-And without using his biological eyes.
+Bernardeta Gómez has been blind for 16 years: today, thanks to a "bionic eye" developed by the Spanish neuroengineer Eduardo Fernandez, she was able to see again.
+And without using her biological eyes.

-The bionic eye, the system that Fernandez is perfecting in his laboratory of the University of Miguel Hernandez, it includes some different parts.
+The bionic eye, the system that Fernandez is refining in his laboratory at Miguel Hernandez University, includes a few different parts.
 The details have been described in a newly published paper in the MIT Technology Review magazine.